-Welcome to 2021!
-We are delighted to have your child with us at John Mackenzie Primary and look forward to an exciting and dynamic year ahead.
+Welcome to the John Mackenzie Primary website!
+We are delighted to have your child with us and look forward to an exciting and dynamic year ahead.
 To those of you who have a child attending the school for the first time this year, a special word of welcome.
 Thank you for making JMS your school of choice for your child's education.
 We are sure that your child will settle in quickly and will be happy here.

 A. Pautz, Principal